If you’ve heart attack, you might think life insurance is out of reach.

 Life Insurance Underwriting After A Heart Attack

-- When did you have your heart attack?
+- When was your heart attack?

 - What health problems led to your heart attack?